-Being vested means you have earned five years (20 full quarters) or more of service credit with the NMERB.
+Being vested means you have earned a minimum of five years of contributory employment with the NMERB

 If you are vested, but terminate employment before qualifying for retirement, you may leave your accumulated member contributions with NMERB and receive a pension when you satisfy retirement eligibility requirements.
 Service credit with the New Mexico Public Employees Retirement Association (NMPERA) may count toward retirement eligibility under Reciprocity with the NMERB plan if you have left your contributions on account with NMPERA.